- Film Awards voting takes place over three rounds: Longlisting, Nominations and Winners

 BAFTA – the British Academy of Film and Television Arts - is a world-leading independent arts charity that brings the very best work in film, games and television to public attention and supports the growth of creative talent in the UK and internationally.
 Through its Awards ceremonies and year-round programme of learning events and initiatives – which includes workshops, masterclasses, scholarships, lectures and mentoring schemes in the UK, USA and Asia – BAFTA identifies and celebrates excellence, discovers, inspires and nurtures new talent, and enables learning and creative collaboration.
 For more, visit www.bafta.org.
 BAFTA is a registered charity (no. 216726).

-EE runs the UK's biggest and fastest mobile network, offering superfast connections in more places than any other operator.
-EE brought the first 4G network to the UK in October 2012 and launched the UK’s first 5G network in May 2019.
+EE is one of UK’s largest subscription businesses, backed by the UK’s biggest and fastest mobile network, offering superfast connections in more places than any other operator.

-EE is part of BT’s Consumer business unit which provides products and services to all of BT’s consumer customers in the UK.
-Follow us on:
+EE is part of BT Group's Consumer business unit which provides products and services to all of BT’s consumer customers in the UK.

 Facebook at: www.facebook.com/ee